 What Is Card Skimming/Shimming And How To Avoid It

 Card skimming is another sneaky way scammers are stealing people’s money.
 A card skimmer is a device that steals card information by reading your debit or credit card’s magnetic strip.
 Along similar lines, a card shimmer is used to capture information from chip-enabled cards and are much harder to detect because they are located inside of card readers.
 Card skimming/shimming is popular at places like gas stations, ATMs, parking meters and other points of sale.
 These devices are attached to keypads, card readers, etc. Once your card is skimmed, scammers now have access to your card number, expiration date, and cardholders name.
-Launch CU explains below what card skimming is and how to avoid it.
+Launch CU explains below how to avoid card skimming.

 What To Look For: